shimyook/shimyook.github.io/_pages/about.md

   - /about.html
 ---

-I currently work at the Colordao State University.
+I am Ph.D. student in the Department of Atmospheric Science at Colorado State University.
 My research focuses on climate variability using observational analyses and model hierarchies, e.g., ocean-atmosphere interaction, chemistry-climate interactions, radiation-dynamics interactions, and barotropic/baroclininc annular modes.

 For more details on my work see my publications.